Behind closed doors (sport): Ice hockey

 The Charlotte Checkers of the American Hockey League have played in two such "behind closed doors" games, both caused by severe winter storms when the opposing team and game officials had already arrived in the city.
 On 22 January 2016, the Checkers played against the Chicago Wolves behind closed doors because of a severe winter storm, and the same again on 17 January 2018, the Checkers played against the Bridgeport Sound Tigers behind closed doors as a result of inclement weather (ice and snow).
 Both games were played at Bojangles' Coliseum.

 In 1985, a measles outbreak on campus led Boston University to hold home ice hockey games without spectators for a week, in order to control the disease's spread.
 Basketball games were also affected, and other large public events on campus were also temporarily banned.

 Hurricane Helene

 In late September 2024, Hurricane Helene caused extensive damage to Appalachia and the Southeastern United States.
 This damage displaced many teams and caused others, like the Western Carolina Catamounts football team, to move games behind closed doors.

 Davis Cup

-In September 2025, a 2025 Davis Cup World Group I tie between Israel and Canada at Scotiabank Centre in Halifax was played behind closed doors at the request of Tennis Canada, due to security concerns surrounding Gaza war protests that were scheduled to coincide with the matches.
+In September 2025, a 2025 Davis Cup World Group I tie between Canada and Israel at the Scotiabank Centre in Halifax was played behind closed doors at the request of Tennis Canada, due to security concerns surrounding Gaza war protests that were scheduled to coincide with the matches.